masbroustudio/tactical-tracker-ai/README.md

 6. **Export PDF Report**: A clean, vector-grade print layout engine that builds a comprehensive, beautiful tactical PDF summarizing simulated events, AI insights, and final win probability.
 7. **World Cup 2026 Center**: Live standings, fixture grids, and a real-time sync button pulling match data directly from the World Cup 2026 API.
 8. **User vs AI Manager Game**: An interactive simulation page where users can manage their chosen country in the World Cup 2026 against AI, configure attacking/defensive styles, adjust mentalities mid-match, and view a detailed post-match coaching report by Gemini.
-9. **Gemini API Limit WhatsApp Reporter**: Automatically detects when Gemini API limits or quotas are exceeded, falling back to a rule-based engine and prompting the user with a notification popup containing a direct WhatsApp report button to the developer at `+6282166964069`.
+9. **Gemini API Limit WhatsApp Reporter**: Automatically detects when Gemini API limits or quotas are exceeded, falling back to a rule-based engine and prompting the user with a notification popup containing a direct WhatsApp report button to the developer.

 ## 🛠️ How we built it
 We constructed this project as a monorepo splitting logic between: